Beecher Mausoleum

 Recognized by Landmarks Illinois as one of

 The Beecher Mausoleum, poised atop a hill at the end of a long gravel road, overlooks the small Will County, Illinois town it was meant to serve.
-While it is a historic symbol of days long past, its connection with the present day is very much alive through the ancestry of many of the approximately 200 souls entombed within it.
+While it is a historic symbol of days long past, its connection with the present day is very much alive through the ancestry of many of the 171 souls entombed within it.

 The building itself, constructed in the early part of the twentieth century, is made of fine Bedford stone with white marble walls lining the interior.
 It is an architectural monument to the early citizens of Beecher who envisioned eternal prominence for themselves and their kin.
-The spacious interior can be used as a quiet place where ancestors can pay their respects.
+The spacious interior can be used as a quiet place where descendants can pay their respects.

 “The beauty, elegance, durability, strength and sacredness of purpose will be unsurpassed anywhere,” proclaimed an article in the Oct.
 25, 1912 Beecher Herald.
 “The building itself can never be destroyed by storm or fire, as there is no wood in its construction.”